Master Amazing Quilling Designs On Cards: A Guide For Beginners

 I’ll bet you couldn’t wait to put it up on the mantelpiece, or wherever you like to display your card collection.
 The same curled artform this time adorning the front of the card, in the form of flowers, hearts, snowflakes and other unique designs.

 Well, for all I know…we don’t send quilled cards through the mail, obviously….the pretty designs are raised above the surface of the flat card so there’s no way you could stick them into an envelope, I’m sure, without that pretty art getting smooshed, am I right??

 Quilled cards are great for ornamentation, tabletop decor, to adorn a gift for a friend, among other things …🎁

 For this you’ll need to acquire the basic tools…and if you’re the super frugal type, you will enjoy my “Quilling on the Cheap” checklist guide from my resource library!
-The last section of this post will show you how to access it 😄 .
+You can get started right away with those 😄 .
+Fill out the form below to get access:

 Additionally, you’ll need these main tools:

 - Assorted paper strips